 Fat vs. Muscle

-Although heavy people do burn more calories than light-weight people, muscle still burns more calories than fat.
-If a 200-lb. man with high body fat and a lean, muscular 200-lb. man work out together at the same intensity, the muscular man will burn more calories than the fat man -- every pound of muscle contributes actively to the calorie burn, whereas body fat is just dead weight.
+Although larger people do burn more calories than smaller people, muscle still burns more calories than fat.
+If a 200-lb. man with high body fat and a lean, muscular 200-lb. man work out together at the same intensity, the muscular man will burn more calories -- every pound of muscle contributes actively to the calorie burn.